lamhotsimamora/Garuda-Javascript-Component/README.md

 ### Features
-- Auto create id of element
+- Automatically create id of element to be object
 - Multiple create element
 - Fast and Easy Syntax